What is a CASB?

 Gartner Whitepaper: How to Evaluate a Cloud Access Security Broker (CASB)

 CASBs provide CISOs with a critical control point for cloud service visibility, security and compliance.
 Use Gartner CASB frameworks to support continuous cloud service discovery, adaptive access, verification, protection and the prioritization of CASB evaluation criteria.Download

 In the all-important area of data security, a CASB provider enforces corporate data security policies to prevent unwanted activity based on data classification, data discovery, and user activity monitoring.
 Policies are applied through controls, such as audits, alerts, blocking, quarantine, deletion, and encryption, at the field and file level in cloud hosting services.

-CASB solutions include control and monitoring, risk and compliance management, threat protection, and cloud data security, including encryption, data leakage prevention, encryption, and tokenization.
+CASB solutions include control and monitoring, risk and compliance management, threat protection, and cloud data security.

 CASB use cases

 A CASB has multiple use cases for the enterprise.

 Secure shadow IT

 One major use case is to discover, monitor, and secure shadow IT — the unauthorized use of cloud services by line-of-business staff.
 Because IT teams are not aware of shadow IT, it is not subject to corporate security, compliance, and governance policies.
 This exposes enterprises to significant security risks.